SFe-Team-was-taken/TSC/readme.md

 ## 2.1 What is TSC mode?

-As Saga of OpenMPT has found out, it is in fact possible to increase the maximum size of the 32-bit SF 2.04 format to 8 gibibytes (GiB), if the sdta chunk is placed at the end of the file rather than in the middle as usual for SF 2.04.
+As sagamusix of OpenMPT has found out, it is in fact possible to increase the maximum size of the 32-bit SF 2.04 format to 8 gibibytes (GiB), if the sdta chunk is placed at the end of the file rather than in the middle as usual for SF 2.04.
 This is referred to in this specification as trailing sdta chunk mode, or TSC mode for short.

 ## 2.2 Use of TSC mode